flacout/virtual_computer/README.md

 Implementation of a Standard Library/OS to provide functionalities.

 ## Example of Pong game.
-You can test a program by compiling it with the Compiler.py script, then translating the resulting file with the VMTranslator.py file, and finally producing machine instruction from the resulting file with the assembler.py script.
-The resulting file of all these operations is a text files comtaining the binary machine instruction in human readable language, it can be use directly by the Hardware Simulator (to download from http://www.nand2tetris.org/software.php) to run the program.
+You can test the program by compiling it with the Compiler.py script `python Compiler.py Pong` It creates some file.vm of all classes.
+Continue with the VMtranslator then assembler.
+The best way to test the program is to use the VMEmulator.
+This directory can then be loaded in the VMEmulator (to download from http://www.nand2tetris.org/software.php) to run the program.

+## References